20Anna00/PAMN_App/README.md

 ## Key Features

 * Programmed Schedule
+  - Pills and appointments can be added manually specifying name, days, hours and more features
   - See the pills you have to take during the day and recieve notifications in the hour specified
 * Events configuration
   - Add events with date and time that will be notified